Using Our Collections

 We also have blog, Twitter, and Instagram feeds where you can find out more about our collections and how they are used.

-We are open by appointment only.
+Our reading room is open by appointment only on Mondays - Wednesdays, 9.30am - 5pm, each week.
+We are closed on all public holidays and other advertised periods of university closure.
 Opening times are subject to staff availability and you can check when we are open on the Using our collections Libguide.
 Appointments must be requested at least two working days in advance of your visit, by emailing firstname.lastname@example.org

 We are based on the third floor of the Library.
 Entrance is via the main staircase/lift.